DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-06-07-adding-questions-about-visa-sponsorship-to-organisation-details.md

 ---
-title: Adding questions about visa sponsorship to organisation details
+title: Adding questions about visa sponsorship to organisation details in Support
 description: We added questions about visa sponsorship to the edit organisation flow
 date: 2023-06-07
 tags:
+  - support
   - visa sponsorship
 related:
   items: